Salmon River Conditions

 Last Minute Salmon Fisher Bookings

 These days many anglers wait until the last minute to see what the water is doing or what's getting caught before committing to a day on the river which is a bit sad when the only Scottish salmon stock measuring tool are the anglers themselves!
 There are many factors that influence whether salmon are caught or not on any beat but one thing for certain is that no anglers will catch no fish and if no fish are being recorded then no anglers are coming and so this ridiculous self fulfilling marketing prophecy continues!
-I'm not distracting here from the fact that 2018 on many Scottish salmon rivers was poor due to an extended low warm water Summer period but what I am saying is that many salmon fishers are now last minute bookers which has 'amplified' the lack of fish being recorded by reducing their own fishing effort via holding back for their perception of perfect river conditions!
+Many salmon fishers are now last minute bookers which has 'amplified' the lack of fish being recorded by reducing their own fishing effort by holding back for their perception of perfect river conditions!

 Salmon Always Think For Themselves

 Salmon thankfully can and do think for themselves and it often amazes me when I observe the most unlikely low water river conditions come alive when a run of fresh salmon cause commotion as they enter the pool.
 Often in the low water of Summer you'll catch fish with pink running marks on their bellies so these fish decided to run and not wait for a lift in the river or for the falling water levels on the back of a flood as they should have done!
 Don't be looking for river condition perfection in this business is what I'd suggest as salmon will often show up when you least expect it and against the odds.
 There's way much more to enjoying this fine pursuit and at best catching salmon will only ever represent a very small fraction of the hours you'll spend on the riverbank.

 Success In Scottish Salmon Fishing